Burton K. Wheeler: 1930s

 In 1930, Wheeler gained national attention when he successfully campaigned for the reelection to the U.S. Senate of his friend and Democratic colleague Thomas Gore, the colorful "Blind Cowboy" of Oklahoma.
 Wheeler supported President Franklin D. Roosevelt's election, and many of his New Deal policies.
 He broke with Roosevelt over his opposition to the Judicial Procedures Reform Bill of 1937, and also opposed much of Roosevelt's foreign policy before World War II.
 In the 1940 presidential election, there was a large movement to "Draft Wheeler" into the presidential race, possibly as a third party candidate, led primarily by John L. Lewis.

 In 1938, Wheeler introduced Senate Resolution 294, a "sense of the senate" statement that, in order to ensure fair competition, AM radio stations in the United States should be limited to a transmitter power of 50,000 watts.

 Now commonly known as the Wheeler resolution, it was approved on June 13, 1938 and the next year the Federal Communications Commission implemented a 50,000 watt cap, which still remains in force.

 1940s

 America First Committee

-Wheeler, an outspoken non-interventionist, opposed the U.S. entry into World War II.
+Wheeler, an outspoken non-interventionist, opposed U.S. entry into World War II.

 He strongly supported the isolationist America First Committee but never joined.
 He gave advice and many speeches to its chapters.
 His wife Lulu was on its national committee and she was the treasurer of the Washington, DC, chapter.
-Critics charged that at one rally he appeared to give a salute to the U.S. flag resembling the Nazi salute.
+Because he and other speakers at an antiwar rally, including Norman Thomas, gave the palm-out Bellamy Salute, critics drew comparisons to the Nazi salute.

+The Bellamy Salute had been widely used in the U.S. since the 1890s.